WATTx/iot-gateway-zway-server-docker/README.md

 ## Overview

 At the moment there wasn't a Docker image with the Z-way server available.
 This repo contains the steps and files to build one yourself.
+There are two approaches how to get this running:

+* Building your own image.
+In which case you can modify what you wan't but need to go through multiple steps and it takes longer
+* Using the image from dockerhub.
+In which case the image was prebuilt with the Dockerfile from the repository and you can pull it and run it directly.

 ## Requirements
 Docker >= 1.9

 ## Using the image from dockerhub
 ```